 (2) Title of the Form/Collection: Refugee/ Asylee Relative Petition.

 (3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-730.
 U.S. Citizenship and Immigration Services.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
 This form will be used by an asylee or refugee to file on behalf of his or her spouse and/or children provided that the relationship to the refugee/asylee existed prior to their admission to the United States.
 The information collected on this form will be used by USCIS to determine eligibility for the requested immigration benefit.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 86,400 responses at 35 minutes (.583) per response.

 (6) An estimate of the total public burden (in hours) associated with the collection: 50,371 annual burden hours.

-Deputy Chief, Regulatory Products Division, U.S. Citizenship and Immigration Services.
+Acting Chief, Regulatory Management Division, U.S. Citizenship and Immigration Services, Department of Homeland Security.

 BILLING CODE 9111-97-P